If You Eat Something Bad- How Long Before Diarrhea? | Quick Gut Facts

 What you ate also influences how soon diarrhea appears after eating something bad:

-• Fatty foods: Slow digestion might delay symptom onset slightly but can worsen severity once triggered.
+• Fatty foods: Slow digestion might delay symptom onset slightly but can worsen discomfort once symptoms begin.

 • Dairy products: If lactose intolerance coexists with contamination, symptoms can appear faster due to combined effects.

-• Larger meals: More contaminated food means higher pathogen load—possibly quicker symptom development.
+• Larger meals: More contaminated food may mean a higher pathogen or toxin load—possibly quicker or stronger symptom development.

 • Adequate hydration: Can mitigate severity but doesn’t necessarily delay onset.